jwday/remoteProp/README.md

 ## Installation

-0. Clone the repo
+1. Clone the repo

     HTTPS: `git clone https://github.com/jwday/remoteProp.git`

     SSH: `git clone git@github.com:jwday/remoteProp.git`

-1. Install all dependencies listed in `package.json` by navigating to the repo directory and running:
+2. Install all dependencies listed in `package.json` by navigating to the repo directory and running:

     `npm install`

+# Running the server

-2. Start server from the repo directory by running:
+1. Start server from the repo directory by running:

     `node server`

+    Once running, you should be prompted in-line with the message `Server is up and running`

-3. Connect to server using a web browser:
+2. Connect to server using a web browser:

     If connecting on same device, use the following address: `localhost:3000`